bethsmith0623/SEI-CC_4/work/w08/d2/01-02-django-class-views/django-class-views.md

 - `DeleteView` - used to delete an instance of a Model
 - `UpdateView` - used to update an instance of a Model

-In this lesson, we will be extending the above bottom three CBVs to CUD cats!
+In this lesson, we will be extending the `CreateView`, `DeleteView` and `UpdateView` CBVs to CUD cats!

-However, although we could easily replace the existing `cats_index` and `cats_detail` view functions, we won't as a reminder of how they are structured.
+We also could easily replace the existing `cats_index` and `cats_detail` view functions with CBVs, however, we won't as a reminder of how they are structured.

 ## 3. Why use Class-based Views?